-Complaints about the Headteacher, Executive Headteacher or Principal not resolved at Stage 2 move to management within the Trust's Complaints Policy.
+Complaints about the Headteacher, not resolved at Stage 2 move to management within the Trust's Complaints Policy.

-If you are dissatisfied with the outcome of your complaint, you should write to the Clerk within 10 school days of the outcome of stage 2, explaining your concern and the steps that have resulted in you taking this course of action.
+If you are dissatisfied with the outcome of your complaint, you should write to the Clerk within 10 school days2 of the outcome of stage 2, explaining your concern and the steps that have resulted in you taking this course of action.

 The Clerk will acknowledge receipt of your request within 5 school days.

-The complaints panel will usually be convened within 20 school days of receiving the request for your complaint to be heard by the Local Committee's complaints panel.
+The complaints panel will usually be convened within 20 school days of receiving the request for your complaint to be heard by the governing committee's complaints panel.
 Where it is not possible to find a mutually convenient date within that timescale, all reasonable steps will be taken to agree a time and date mutually convenient to all parties.